ClappFormOrg/ClappFormOrg.github.io/README.md

 Name | Value
 --- | ---
-fields	| Object (Where the key is the new name and the value is the old name) check_for_arrays | Boolean (If renamed object is a array the elements will be concated to a single string).
-Default: True.
-Optional
+fields	| Object (The key is the new name and the value is the old name) check_for_arrays | Boolean (Optional.
+If renamed object is a array the elements will be concated to a single string).
+Default: True

 #### Example: